Günther's dik-dik

 Günther's dik-dik (Madoqua guentheri) is a small antelope found in arid zones of East Africa.

 Description

-Günther's dik-dik is one of the smallest ungulates in Africa, weighing 3–5 kg when fully grown.
+Günther's dik-dik is one of the smallest ungulates, weighing 3–5 kg when fully grown.
 It has a yellowish-gray to reddish-brown coat, black hooves, small heads with long necks and large ears with white insides.
 Belly, chin, breast, throat and inner thighs are cream or white.
 The tail is short (~3–5 cm).
 Males are horned, with horn length (~9.8 cm) varying between individuals.
 Although the horn cores are only present in males, gender identification can be difficult from a distance.
 Females are larger and lack horns.

 Four subspecies have been proposed based on size and pelage features, but have not yet been analyzed genetically.

 Distribution and habitat

 The species is found in the lowlands of Ethiopia, most of the northern and eastern regions of Kenya, Somalia excluding specific regions of the coast, limited regions of southeastern Sudan, and northeastern Uganda.
 They avoid coastal regions.
 Typical habitat includes low thicket-type vegetation in thornbush, savanna grassland and riverine woodland biomes, and extends to disturbed and overgrazed areas.
 Habitat overlaps with other small antelope species such as Kirk's dik-dik.